AlexAdrian-Hamazaki/Pseudobulk_Function_Pipeline/README.md

 ### Files

  + data/pseudobulk/pseudobulk.csv: Pseudobulk generated from scRNAseq data.
-A matrix where rows are the different biologican contexts you pseudobulked for.
+A matrix where rows are the different biological contexts you pseudobulked for.
 Columns are genes.
 Values in the matrix are the average counts for each gene in each biological context.

  + data/EAGD/EGAD.csv: EGAD output.
 Contains AUC values for each GO Annotation.
 A Data frame containing AUC values for each GO annotation